-10 Best Android Apps That Pay You Money ($$$) and Gift Cards
+20 Best Android Apps That Pay You Money and Gift Cards

 Symposium is a worldwide marketplace that connects people via video chats and pay-per-view broadcasts.
 The app is unique because it allows anyone the opportunity to monetize their expertise.

-People who want to sell a service on the app can download it for free or visit https://www.symposium.us/.
+People who want to sell a service on the app can download it for free.
 Consumers can then connect with service providers, influencers, celebrities, and more.

-The earning potential varies based on your audience, but even individuals with small audiences can advertise and earn on this app.
+The earning potential varies based on your audience, but individuals with small audiences can advertise and earn on this app.
 For example, if you have expertise in accounting, you may be able to charge for consultations on the app.
 If you are an influencer, people can pay for time to connect with you via Symposium.

 Do you enjoy working out?
 Well, you can earn money for exercising!
 When you download Pact, you are asked to enter a fitness goal and your debit or credit card information.
 When you create a goal, you assign a dollar amount to your goal as a commitment to achieving it.

-For example, if you want to commit to running a mile a day for a week, you can assign a dollar amount that you will earn for each day that you complete your mile run.
+For example, if you want to commit to running a mile a day for a week, you can assign a dollar amount that you will earn each day you complete your mile run.
 Let’s say that you want to earn $2 for every time you run a mile.
-Then, you’ll be taken to a page that tells you the stakes if you do not complete your goal.
+You’ll then be taken to a page that tells you the stakes if you do not complete your goal.
 Let’s say that you will owe $5 for every time you do not achieve your goal.

-This app is great for people who are committed to a workout goal and understand that they could also lose money.
-However, if you are ready and able to complete your fitness goals, then this is a great app for you!
+This app is great for people committed to a workout goal and understands that they could also lose money.
+However, if you are ready and able to complete your fitness goals, this is a great app for you!

 If you love watching TV, then Viggle might be a great way to monetize your habit.
 This Android app was released in 2012 and is publicly traded under its parent company (NYSE: FCNZ).